vbookshelf/COVID-19-CXR-Analyzer/README.md

 1- The frontend and backend code is available in this repo.<br>
 2- The model was too large to be uploaded.<br>
-3- Before uploading to ypur server:<br>
-  a) Download the Ultralytics yolov5 repo.
-After unzipping you will find a folder called 'yolov5'.<br>
-  b) Place the trained model inside the 'yolov5' folder.<br>
-  c) Place the yolov5 folder inside the 'flask' folder.
-[Covid-Backend/flask]<br>
+3- Setup notes are included in a file called covid-app-notes.txt.
+This file is located inside the main folder.<br>
-  d) The .dockerignore file may not be visible.
+4- The .dockerignore file may not be visible.
 Please create this file if you don't see it.<br>
-4- There is folder called 'static' containing a predict.html file.
+5- There is folder called 'static' containing a predict.html file.
 This folder is not essential and can be deleted.<br>

 ## References